Nash Metropolitan

-The Nash Metropolitan is an American automobile that was assembled in England and marketed from 1953 until 1961.
+The Nash Metropolitan is an American automobile assembled in England and marketed from 1953 until 1962.

 It conforms to two classes of vehicle: economy car and subcompact car.
-In today's US terminology the Metropolitan is a “subcompact”, but this category was not yet in use when the car was made.
-At that time, it was variously categorized, for example as a "small automobile" as well as an "economy car".
+The Metropolitan is considered a "subcompact", but this category was not yet in use when the car was made.
+At that time, it was categorized as a "small automobile" as well as an "economy car".

-The Metropolitan was also sold as a Hudson when Nash and Hudson merged in 1954 to form the American Motors Corporation (AMC), and later as a standalone marque during the Rambler years, as well as in the United Kingdom and other markets.
+The Metropolitan was also marketed as a Hudson model when Nash and Hudson merged in 1954 to form the American Motors Corporation (AMC).
+The Nash and Hudson lines were phased out in favor of the Rambler line, and in 1957, the Metropolitan became a standalone brand and was badged with a stylized 'M' on hubcaps and grille.
+The cars were also sold in the United Kingdom and other markets.